 You may have to drain and re-fill the water as needed, especially if you notice it getting really greasy and grimy.

 If you have two sinks

-Fill one with hot water and a couple of drops of dish liquid – fill the other sink with cool water and a 1/2 cup of vinegar – which will act as a rinse aid and help avoid spots and streaks on glassware.
-Simply wash each dish in the hot water sink and then dip into the cool water sink to rinse, then place in the rack to dry.
+Fill one sink with hot water and a couple of drops of dish liquid, and fill the other sink with cool water and 1/2 cup of vinegar, which will act as a rinse aid and help avoid spots and streaks on glassware.
+Simply wash each dish in the hot water sink, and then dip it into the cool water sink to rinse.
+Place in the rack to dry.

 If you have one sink

-Start by making yourself some dish pre-treater – which is just a tablespoon of dish liquid, mixed with water, in a spray bottle.
-Now, soak all your cutlery in a cup or bowl filled with hot water and dish liquid.
-Then take your dish pre-treater and spray each dish and cup, pot and pan, and neatly pile them on the side of the sink.
-Now, each dish gets a chance to pre-soak, which breaks down the dirt and grease and will save you scrub time.
-Trust me, this is brilliant.
-One by one, (ideally starting with the first dish you sprayed working your way to the last one), give each item the once over with the dish wand and then rinse under s slow stream of water – we don’t want to have the water on full blast because that’s just a waste of water – just use enough to rinse each dish.
+Start by making yourself some dish pre-treater: a tablespoon of dish liquid, mixed with water, in a spray bottle.
+First, soak all your items in a cup or bowl filled with hot water and dish liquid.
+Then take your pre-treater and spray each item, and neatly pile them on the side of the sink.
+Let them sit, letting the pre-treater do its thing, breaking down dirt and grease and saving you scrub time.
+One by one, give each item the once-over with the dish wand, then rinse under a slow stream of water.
 Finally, let the dishes sit in the dish rack to dry.

-Whether you have one sink or two – some items will require hand drying using a towel – this is where I suggest using waffle weave microfiber towel – which is super absorbant and actually dries quicker than a regular tea towel.
+Whether you have one sink or two, some items will require hand-drying with a towel.
+For this, I suggest using a waffle-weave microfiber towel, which is super-absorbant and actually dries quicker than a regular tea towel.